keon/awesome-nlp/README.md

 - [Datasaur](https://datasaur.ai/) support various NLP tasks for individual or teams, freemium based
 - [Konfuzio](https://konfuzio.com/en/) - team-first hosted and on-prem text, image and PDF annotation tool powered by active learning, freemium based, costs $
 - [UBIAI](https://ubiai.tools/) - Easy-to-use text annotation tool for teams with most comprehensive auto-annotation features.
 Supports NER, relations and document classification as well as OCR annotation for invoice labeling, costs $
+- [Shoonya](https://github.com/AI4Bharat/Shoonya-Backend) - Shoonya is free and open source data annotation platform with wide varities of organization and workspace level management system.
+Shoonya is data agnostic, can be used by teams to annotate data with various level of verification stages at scale.

 ## Techniques